-Every placement in Jyotisha is "good" for some purposes and possibly less good for other purposes.
+Every placement in Jyotisha is good for some purposes and offers less utility for other purposes.

 Whether the graha contributes to the native 's wisdom and happiness life will depend upon the nature of the person's conscious and unconscious social-material goals and values, conscious and unconscious emotional expectations and reactions, and conscious spiritual beliefs.

-Lagnesha = a trine lord (trines = kona = bhava 1, 5, 9) which contains instructions on how to manifest a precious physical body, how to manage its vital energies, and how to grow a social personality.
+Being a trikonapathi, the Lagnesha contains wisdom-promoting instructions on how to manifest the unfolding patterns of the precious physical body, how to manage its vital energies, and how to grow a developed personality integrity

 These are great powers and clearly you have obtained them since you have manifested a body and maintained it for several decades!

 as ruler of 11th and 2nd from Chandra lagna, Guru grants material treasures in the form of both income (11) and savings (2).

-Dharmakaraka Guru is a natural teacher, father (L-4, lord of parental chandra) and friend (L-11 from Chandra).
+Dharmakaraka Guru is a natural teacher, father (bandesha-4 , lord of parental chandra) and friend (Vriddhipathi-11 from Chandra).

 Overall Brihas-pati brings many, many blessings.

 Yet, like all graha, Guru has some draining functions.

-Is it a"bad" move to strike out from the ancestral lineage folkways, ancient customs, and established cultural norms and historic lands, toward an individualized lifestyle perhaps in a new country?
+Is it a bad move to strike out from the ancestral lineage folkways, ancient customs, and established cultural norms and historic lands, toward an individualized lifestyle perhaps in a new country?

 Evaluating the graha

-To make socially weighted value judgments on the results of the graha using a morally critical evaluatively judgmental language of"good"and"bad", we have to consider the beliefs, morality, and social-ethical values of those different people who interact with the native and judge the native .
-Some people will judge this Guru as 'good' and some will find it 'bad'.
+To make socially weighted value judgments on the results of the graha using a morally critical evaluative judgmental language of good and bad, it is necessary to consider the paradigm of belief, cultural morality, and social-ethical values of those different people who interact with the native and judge the native .

 IMO your Guru in the rashi of neutral Shani is a great graha for most earthly purposes.
 All graha have plus and minus powers.